 4. City Goddess

-City Goddess is a wholesale occasionwear company based in the United Kingdom.
+City Goddess is a wholesale occasion wear company based in the United Kingdom.
 It primarily sells dresses, and you can browse by occasions like weddings, prom, or clubbing.
-Items are available in “lots” of about five to eleven pieces.
+Items are available in lots of about five to seven pieces (or 10 to 14 for shoes).

 Key features